 One of my mother´s greatest joys was a sunny day and/or “a rerr breeze” for drying clothes from our tenement window (in between visits to the steamie).
 This meant she could go about her business in a relaxed manner because mostly she was forced to sprint to the shops and back since it could downpour out of a cloudless sky at any minute and she´d need to wash the lot again.
 Here, I suffer no such stress.
 Three coladas a day?
 No problem.
 Each load is hung, dried and folded in half an hour.
 (Well, that last bit´s a lie, “folded”, aye that´ll be right).
 How I wish my mother had lived to see it, sniff.

 These belong in the “Exotic Spain” category since there are none in Britain, except for Simon Cowell, of course.
-I think they´re incredibly cute, with their shiny eyes and big “hands”, but unlike my cats, I don´t eat them.
+I think they´re incredibly cute, with their shiny eyes and big “hands”, but unlike my cats, I don´t eat them (the lizards.
+Or the cats).
 Years ago, our cat Pepe clawed the tail off one before it got away and it was great to see it grow back over the next few weeks.
 Pepe suceeded with successive hunts but always vomited the mangled, green salamanquesas up, finding them indigestible.
 Bit like Simon Cowell, really.

 For many of us, this poet and playwright from Graná was the one who started the whole Spain shebang off.
 Ian Gibson, the Irish/Spanish hispanist, has spent decades bewailing the untimely fate of the young artist but to me, Lorca simply encapsulates unadulterated pleasure.
 Frankly, if you haven´t read Lorca´s Romancero gitano, you don´t know Spain.